 The Moravian College community is based on a commitment to our collective responsibility for one another.
 As such, we should take care of ourselves and others.
 Success depends on our willingness to abide by this shared understanding.

 Moravian College’s policies and protocols for responding to the COVID-19 pandemic will be rooted in safety for our faculty, staff, and students, healthcare providers, and the public.
 The primary goals for Moravian’s response to the COVID-19 pandemic are to protect public health and continue the institution’s vital mission of education for all.
-All plans involving students, faculty, and staff will be based on the Safety Tiers for Fall 2020 seen in the following pages of this document.
+All plans involving students, faculty, and staff will be based on the Safety Tiers seen in the following pages of this document.
 Staff from the Moravian College Health Center will continue to partner with, and consult, St. Luke’s University Health Network and other regional partners to ensure we are keeping our staff and students safe.

 In keeping with the commitment to be in compliance with the Pennsylvania Department of Education’s Phased Strategies, Expectations, and Considerations for Safely Resuming In-Person Instruction in Pennsylvania, we are adhering to their checklist, which can be found here.

 As the COVID-19 pandemic evolves guidance from public health authorities and CDC are likely to change.
 The College will continue to follow the most up to date information on maintaining workplace safety.
 We will work with students to address all concerns for the most equitable educational experience possible.
 Any student with questions or who needs additional assistance is encouraged to contact the Accessibility Services Center by emailing email@example.com or calling (610) 861-1401.
 Similarly, our employees expect and deserve the safest work environment.
 Employees needing additional assistance are encouraged to contact Human Resources at firstname.lastname@example.org.